linux-can/can-utils/can-j1939-install-kernel-module.md

 sudo depmod -av
 ```

-reboot once, and **modprobe** command from the above should finally work now.
+reboot once, and **modprobe** command from the above should finally work.

 #### 4. Install headers if needed

-You can have a problem with header file, to check that go in the file **/usr/include/linux/can.h**
+You might have a problem with headers not being updated.
+To check that open file **/usr/include/linux/can.h** with

 ```
 nano /usr/include/linux/can.h
 ```

-If in the struct **sockaddr_can** you don’t see **j1939**, then header files did not upgrade, so you need to do this manually
+If in the struct **sockaddr_can** you don’t see **j1939**, then header files did not upgrade and you need to do it manually

 ```
 sudo cp /usr/src/linux-source-5.8/include/uapi/linux/can.h /usr/include/linux/can.h
 sudo cp /usr/src/linux-source-5.8/include/uapi/linux/can/j1939.h /usr/include/linux/can/
 ```

-This is the minimum for compiling some **J1939** code,  but you might want to upgrade other header files as well.
+That is the minimum for compiling some **J1939** C code, but you might want to upgrade other header files as well.
 That's up to you.
 Enjoy!